 Why Parents Establish Paternity

-In Texas, a child’s paternity must be established before child support cases can proceed.
+A child’s paternity must be established in Texas before child support cases can proceed.
 Parents entangled in child support cases may ask the other party or be ordered by the court to complete a paternity test.
 Outside of helping in child support cases, establishing paternity can also help:

 - Ensure the child has a relationship with both parents